Rwanda>Volcanoes National Park>Sabyinyo Silverback Lodge

 Sabyinyo Silverback is a glorious, comfortable, cosy bush lodge that makes a fantastic base for gorilla trekking in Rwanda.
 You shouldn’t come here expecting ultra-fast wifi and hot and cold running waiters, rather, a fantastic location close to the entrance to Volcanoes National Park and a sweet, welcoming team of staff who’ll cheerfully lend a hand when you struggle to remove your boots after a long day on the mountain.

 What’s Sabyinyo Silverback Lodge really like?

-As you might expect in the Land of a Thousand Hills, it’s certainly a steep walk up from the car park to the lodge- it certainly came as a surprise to us when we first encountered it, but this is just a drop in the ocean for anyone who’s come to Volcanoes National Park for gorilla trekking so we don’t expect it to pose too much of a challenge.
+As you might expect in the Land of a Thousand Hills, it’s certainly a steep walk up from the car park to the lodge- it certainly came as a surprise to us when we first encountered it (though fear not, there is a golf buggy available for a more gentle option), but this is just a drop in the ocean for anyone who’s come to Volcanoes National Park for gorilla trekking so we don’t expect it to pose too much of a challenge.
 When you make it to the top you’ll find Sabyinyo’s main homestead.
 Outside there are glorious views from the terrace, and inside there’s a cosy lounge where you can curl up in a sofa during evening drinks, a community information centre and a dining room.
 Meals are friendly and we rated the food as amongst some of the best we ate in Rwanda.
 You’ll also be provided with a snack pack to take out with you on your gorilla trek days (tip from us- if you’re serious hikers, consider bringing some energy bars with you- it’s astonishing how much you’ll need if you’re on one of the longer hikes).
 From the main house, pathways lead on to five ochre-coloured cottages, the two suites which are a touch larger and have a slightly better location and a family suite which has an extra bedroom and bathroom.
 The cottages all have their own bathroom and fire places for chilly mountain nights (even so, we’d recommend packing a cosy pair of pjs- it gets cold up here!)

 What can I do at Sabyinyo?